Our solutions for material characterization

 > Fluidity Factor

-Thanks to the unique and patented A.S.I.I (Adaptive Speckle Image Interferometry) processing, evolution of the “Fluidity Factor” versus time is displayed in real time providing a wide range of information such as:
+Thanks to the unique and patented A.S.I.I (Adaptive Speckle Image Interferometry) processing, the evolution of the “Fluidity Factor” versus time is displayed in real-time providing a wide range of information such as:

 > Characteristic times